pmocz/mesa-test/README.md

 Philip Mocz
 (2024)

-SLURM scripts for running the MESA test_suite on rusty.
+SLURM scripts for running the MESA test_suite on rusty at Flatiron.

 These scripts submit a set of jobs that run the [[http://mesastar.org][MESA]] test_suite on a cluster.
 It is written for the [[https://slurm.schedmd.com/documentation.html][SLURM]] job scheduler.